Platform Decisions

 Key takeaways

-If this reflects the kind of mobility environment you are dealing with, the fastest next step is a focused audit conversation.
+If this reflects the kind of mobility environment you are dealing with, the fastest next step is a focused audit conversation or an enterprise email exchange.